a22005094/Opto---Support-code-snippets-and-structures/README.md

 This is a secondary project for DEISI343 Final Course Project's main Unity project, Opto.
 With the exception of the "Extra deliverables" folder on the project root, all developments are located inside the "Assets" directory, namely the Models and Scripts folders.
-Three goals are intended on this side-project:
+Three goals are intended here:

 1. Implement a communication module to report treatment results, and test the whole Back-end service application stack(Nginx, Elasticsearch, Kibana and dashboards)
 2. Data generation and management structures